-The FDA-approved label for Effexor lists common side effects including drowsiness, dry mouth, sweating, nausea, constipation, loss of appetite, and sexual dysfunction.
+The FDA-approved label for Effexor lists common side effects including nausea, drowsiness, dry mouth, sweating, reduced appetite, constipation, erectile dysfunction, and decreased sexual drive and ability.

-Rare but serious side effects listed for Effexor include worsening depression, suicidal thoughts, abnormal bleeding, glaucoma, and increased blood pressure.
+Rare but serious side effects listed for Effexor include worsening depression, suicidal thoughts, abnormal bleeding, glaucoma, mania, serotonin syndrome, and increased blood pressure.